Our Ophthalmologist in Kissimmee, FL Explains Pink Eye

 Treatment for Pink Eye in Our Kissimmee Office

 We treat all three types of pink eye frequently in our Kissimmee optometry office.
 For patients with viral pink eye, no medical treatment is actually needed.
-Our optometrist recommends applying a cold, wet washcloth to the eyes several times a day to relieve the symptoms.
+Our ophthalmologist recommends applying a cold, wet washcloth to the eyes several times a day to relieve the symptoms.
 This disease should clear up in about a week.

 For patients with bacterial conjunctivitis, our doctor will prescribe antibiotic ointments or eye drops to cure the disease.